collorg/halfORM/README.md

-# halfORM (looking for contributors)
+# halfORM

-halfORM is an attempt to make a really simple ORM (fully written in Python3), easy to learn (full documentation should be at most 10 pages) and hopefully less than a 1000 lines of Python3 code when it is done.
+halfORM is a really simple ORM (fully written in Python3), easy to learn (full documentation should be at most 10 pages) and hopefully less than a 1000 lines of Python3 code when it is done.

-This project has just started a week ago (2015-10-18) and I'd really like some contributors to help me out with it.
-So if you think you can contribute in any way, you are most welcome.
+This project has just started (2015-10-18) and is in pre-alpha development stage.
+If you think you can contribute in any way, you are most welcome.

 ## Why half?
 Because halfORM only deals with the data manipulation part of the SQL language (DML) making it much easier to learn and to write.
 All the CREATE part (data definition language) has been left to SQL or whatever software used to define the structure of the database.

 ## TODO
-- Gather a community to develop this project,
-- Fix the API (this project state is pre-alpha),
+- Fix the API (**THIS PROJECT DEVELOPMENT STATE IS PRE-ALPHA**),
 - doc doc doc and test test test,
-- Port it to MySQL (I need someone with knowledge in MySQL),
+- Port it to MySQL,
-- Add foreign key management,
-- Generate packages from the database structure,
+- Generate packages from the database,
-- Draw a navigational graph of the database structure,
+- Generate a browsable graph of the database structure,
 - PostgreSQL specific :
   - Deal with inheritance,
-  - Deal with FDW (not much to do here I suppose).

 ## Use cases
 - Prototype in Python without investing too much in learning a complex ORM,